Last updated: July 2026 — updated with current registration dates and 2026 admissions information for South West Herts Consortium schools.

 The South West Hertfordshire Consortium 11 Plus Exam is administered by the Consortium itself.

-You can find the registration page here, with up-to-date advice on deadlines, dates for testing and familiarisation papers.
+You can find the registration website here, with up-to-date advice on deadlines, dates for testing and familiarisation papers.

 Who sets the test?